ConnorRaceG/prediction-market-arb/README.md

 # prediction-market-arb

-Finds risk-free arbitrage between Kalshi and US sportsbooks, and between Kalshi and Polymarket.
+Finds risk-free arbitrage between US sportsbooks, Kalshi, and Polymarket.
 It prices the same real-world outcome on two venues, includes the fees, and flags any time the two sides add up to less than $1.

 I started this after noticing about a 20% gap on the Nathan's Hot Dog Eating Contest between Kalshi and DraftKings.
 Figured if it shows up once it shows up elsewhere, so I built something to find it automatically.